-“Changing operational approaches to technology systems is one of the simplest ways to take steps toward limiting the spread of infectious diseases,” says Pat Kelly, RCDD, DBIA, a telecommunications designer and associate principal at IP Design Group.
+“Changing operational approaches to technology systems is one of the simplest ways to take steps toward limiting the spread of infectious diseases,” says Pat Kelly, RCDD, DBIA, a telecommunications designer and principal at IP Design Group.
 “For audiovisual systems this includes cleaning touch screens and physical video and audio connectors after each use, per the manufacturer’s guidelines.”
 Employees should also be encouraged to use calendar scheduling for shared rooms rather than walk-up, on-screen room scheduler bookings.

 Operations protocol for security systems can adapt by enabling door activities from the access control system to be exported daily to provide a record of who has come in and out of the building.
 Card readers should also be cleaned on a daily basis per the manufacturer’s guidelines.

 Telecommunications equipment should likewise be kept clean, including cleaning cabinet door handles per the manufacturer’s guidelines after each use.
 Employees should be encouraged to clean their work area devices, such as phone handsets, laptops, keyboard, mouse, earbuds, and related equipment, at least once a day.
 Disinfecting wipes should also be provided so that employees can clean shared mobile equipment, such as iPads, digital notebooks, and laptops.